wbstack/charts/README.md

 Releasing is powered by a github action.

-Versions are build and tagged and created as github releases.
+Versions are built and tagged and created as github releases.

 Github pages hosts the manifest file for all releases which is build on every release.